 Buoux - The rock climbing at Buoux has produced many cult lines and is on a mixture of limestone and sandstone rock, offering technical climbing, short roofs, and steep overhangs, all with lots and lots of pockets.

 Ceuse is often described as the best sport climbing crag in France.
 Well Ceuse is certainly blessed with beautifully pocketed limestone rock, outstanding lines and a magical location.
 The majority of the routes are single pitch and the rock climbing various enormously from overhanging jug feasts to steep technical walls.

 Les Calanques, situated between Marseille and Cassis, is one of the largest rock climbing areas in France.
 The climbing is enormously varied with technical slabs, steep overhangs in caves, multi-pitch routes up to 250m long in the mountains, and steep single pitches right on the sea's edge.
 In total there are around 2,500 bolted sports routes and around 1,000 trad routes.

 To the north of Toulon are a series of rugged hills that include Mount Faron and Mount Coudon.
 These limestone hills provide a large number of crags including Baou de Quatre Ouro, Citerne and the towers at Fenouillet.
 These crags provide mainly single pitch sport routes though there are a number of multi-pitch routes as well.

 The Vallon Sourn runs between Chateauvert and Correns.
 Situated high above the river Argens are a line of buttresses called Rochers de Bagaredes.
-These rough limestone crags offer many excellent single pitch sport climbing routes across a wide range of grades.
-With easy access, sheltered but south facing this crag is very popular.
+These rough limestone crags offer many excellent single pitch sport climbing routes across a wide range of grades, particularly from F5’s to F7’s.
+The climbing is very varied with steep rock, frequent overhangs, flat holds, undercuts, pockets, bridging, cracks and some surprising slab moves.
+With easy access, sheltered but south facing, this crag is very popular.
+The Provence Verte Guidebook is the definitive guidebook for Rochers de Bagaredes and is available from our shop.

 To the north of Draguignan is the tiny village of Chateaudouble set in a narrow gorge.
 Here there are a number of limestone crags providing a wide range of sport routes up to 50m long.